Skip to main content

 Seeing Goals in Custom Reporting

 Custom goals will automatically be available in all Campaign Reporting underneath Campaign Goal.
-You simply need to choose the correct one from the drop down
+You just need to choose the correct one from the drop down

 Did this answer your question?